 Parameter Description Enable automatic configuration If you select this option, the system will automatically check and optimize the image file.
 For details, see What Will the System Do to an Image File When I Use the File to Register a Private Image?
-Auto sign If you select this option, the system will sign the image for high data reliability.
-Key Name: Select a key from the drop-down list.
-The key is used to sign the image.
-If no key is available, go to the DEW console to create one.
-Key ID: After you select a key, its ID will be automatically displayed.
-Function The value can be ECS system disk image , indicating that the image is used to create ECSs.
+Function Specifies whether the image is used to create ECSs or BMSs.
+The value can be ECS system disk image or BMS system disk image.
+This section uses ECS system disk image as an example.

 Parameter Description Boot Mode This parameter is optional.
-The value can be BIOS or UEFI .
-For details about the differences between the two, see How Is BIOS Different from UEFI ?
-For details about which OSs support UEFI boot, see OSs Supporting UEFI Boot Mode.
-The boot mode must be the same as that in the image file.
+The value can be BIOS or UEFI.
+For details about the differences between the two, see How Is BIOS Different from UEFI?
+For details about which OSs support UEFI boot, see OSs Supporting UEFI Boot Mode The boot mode must be the same as that in the image file.
 You need to confirm which boot mode is used in the image file.
 After you select the correct boot mode, the boot mode will be configured for the image at the background.
 Select the right boot mode, or ECSs created using the image will not be able to boot up.
 OS To ensure that the image can be created and used properly, select an OS consistent with that in the image file.
 If you do not select an OS, the system attempts to automatically identify the OS in the image file.
 NOTE - If the system detects that the image file OS is different from the one you selected, the OS detected by the system will be used.
 If the system cannot detect the OS in the image file, the OS you selected will be used.
 If the OS you selected or identified by the system is incorrect, ECSs created from the image file may be affected.
 System Disk (GB) The system disk capacity (value range: 40 GB to 1024 GB).
-Ensure that this value is at least equal to the system disk capacity in the image file.
-NOTE If the uploaded VHD image is generated using qemu-img or similar tools, check the system disk capacity based on What Do I Do If the System Disk Capacity in a VHD Image File Exceeds the One I Have Specified on the Management Console When I Use This File to Register a Private Image?
+Ensure that this value is at least equal to the system disk size in the image file.
+If the uploaded VHD image is generated using qemu-img or similar tools, check the system disk size based on What Do I Do If the System Disk Size in a VHD Image File Exceeds the One I Have Specified on the Management Console When I Use This File to Register a Private Image?
 Data Disk (GB) You can also add data disks to the image.
 You need to obtain an image file containing data disks in advance.
 This function is used to migrate VMs and data disks from other platforms to the current platform.
-To add data disks, click , set the data disk capacity, and click Select Image File .
+To add data disks, click , set the data disk size, and click Select Image File .
 In the displayed dialog box, select the target bucket and then the target image file containing the data disk.
 A maximum of three data disks can be added.
 Name Set a name for the image.
-Description (Optional) Enter a description of the image.